ilyshaxa/shaxa.dev/README.md

 6. System validates both credentials together
 7. Access granted! ✅

-**Using Backup Codes:**
+**Lost Your Device?**
-- Lost your phone?
-Click "Use backup code instead"
+- Remove `TOTP_SECRET` from environment variables
-- Enter one of your 8-digit backup codes
+- Redeploy your application
-- ⚠️ Each code works **only once**
+- Visit `/keys/setup-mfa` again to generate new credentials
-- Store backup codes securely (password manager recommended)
+- No backup codes to manage or track!

 #### Security Features